 Moving home can be a daunting prospect, particularly for someone living with dementia.
-We work with each new resident and their family to make this transition as smooth as possible by starting a Life Story Book for each individual as soon as they make the decision to move into one of our homes.
+We work with each new resident and their family to make this transition as smooth as possible by starting a life story book for each individual as soon as they make the decision to move into one of our homes.

-The books inform a care plan which outlines how you would like to continue living once you move into care and will include your hopes and aspirations for the future.
+So we can deliver person-centred care, each life story book informs a care plan which outlines how you would like to continue living once you move into care and will include your hopes and aspirations for the future.
 This enables our teams to get to know you and your family as quickly as possible and help you settle into your new home and new way of life.

 Our teams take a person-centred approach to care planning which puts you and your personal choices at the heart of the care and support we provide.
 No two care plans will ever be the same and we understand the importance of evolving them over time.
 Our Resident of the Day programme brings together everyone from our Suite Manager and Head Chef to the Head Housekeeper and Lifestyle Lead to review each care plan once a month to ensure we are adapting to changing interests, aspirations and care needs.